-Numbur Cheese Circuit Trek explores the lower parts of Khumbu region that offers superb breathtaking views of several 6000 meter Himalayan peaks.
-It is also home to beautiful glacier and moraine such as Likhu Nup glacier, Bigphere Go glacier, Surmoche glacier, and several others.
-The folded mountain range towards Gundel, rocky cliffs in and around Panchpokhari and Tare areas and glaciated landscape at Tare Kharka are some of the most scenic landscapes in the Numbur Cheese Circuit Trek for visitors.
+Numbur Cheese Circuit Trek explores the lower parts of the Khumbu region that offers superb breathtaking views of several 6000-meter Himalayan peaks.
+It is also home to beautiful glaciers and moraines such as Likhu Nup Glacier, Bigphere Go Glacier, Surmoche Glacier, and several others.
+The folded mountain range towards Gundel, rocky cliffs in and around Panchpokhari and Tare areas, and the glaciated landscape at Tare Kharka are some of the most scenic landscapes in the Numbur Cheese Circuit Trek.

-Pine and rhododendron forest, scattered bamboo patches and colorful pastures provides a suitable habitat for endangered wild animal and birds species such as Red panda, Musk Deer, Himalayan Thar and various species of pheasant including Danfe.
+Pine and rhododendron forest, scattered bamboo patches and colorful pastures provides a suitable habitat for endangered wild animal and bird species such as Red panda, Musk Deer, Himalayan Thar, and various species of pheasant including Danfe.
 The Numbur Cheese Circuit Trek shows the vibrant culture and traditional lifestyle of Sherpa including traditional yak cheese production and terraced agriculture practices.
-Beautiful monasteries are scattered through out Numbur Cheese Circuit Trek that offers visitors the spiritual and meditation experiences.
+Beautiful monasteries are scattered throughout Numbur Cheese Circuit Trek which offers visitors spiritual and meditation experiences.

 Numbur Cheese Circuit Trek is a true choice for visitors seeking virgin trekking areas in Nepal.
 Numbur Cheese Circuit Trek also offers unique tourism activities like spiritual and meditation visits to monasteries and interaction with rural Sherpa people.
-The mountain views are sensational and Panchpokhari pass (4605 meters) and Gyajo La (Thulo Lapcha) pass at 4880 meters are dramatic adventurous passes with views extending all the way into Tibet.
+The mountain views are sensational and the Panchpokhari pass (4605 meters) and Gyajo La (Thulo Lapcha) pass at 4880 meters are dramatic adventurous passes with views extending all the way into Tibet.

 A representative from Visit Himalaya Treks with the company’s display board will greet you outside the arrival terminal and transfer you to your Hotel.
-(Overnight at Hotel)

 Enjoy soft trekking along the khimti River and enjoy lunch at Garjyang.
 Enjoying Sherpa culture and home-stay accommodation at Khahare, Don’t forget to taste of NCC fresh Yak cheese over night at Camp.